KRakeesh04/s1/src/content/docs/electrical-fundamentals/03-terms.md

 ## Mesh

 A mesh is a loop without having other loops inside it.
+Subset of loops.

 ![Common Terms Explanation](/electrical/common-terms-explanation.jpg)